Does your company have an IT department? Does this type of organisational structure look familiar?

 Many digital initiatives have traditionally been initiated by the Chief Marketing Officer (CMO).
 Similarly there is an overlap with the Chief Information Officer (CIO) position, and there's some competition as a result.

 Yet, rather than being experts in IT implementation, CDOs are commonly characterised as product owners and change agents.

 Digital transformation is too often defined as a one-off process, but should be thought of as a continual work in progress.
-Where it can go wrong is when the CDO is dragged into commodity IT work or where the Exec don't truly appreciate than transformation is far-reaching, whole company change.
+Where it can go wrong is when the CDIO is dragged into commodity IT work at the expense of innovation, or where the Exec don't truly appreciate that transformation is far-reaching, whole company change.

 Whatever we call our digital leader …